 Mysterious and often solitary, Bryde's whales frequent the Dyer Island area throughout the year, with most sightings occuring during the summer months.

 The brydes whale is a deep diving animal, typically enjoying a diet of pilchard, mackerel, shrimp, crabs, and in some cases even octopus, squid, and cuttlefish.
-Not enough data has yet been collected to determine whether or not the species is threatened with extinction.
+Overfishing has lead to pressure on the Brydes Whale population of South Africa, causing them to be reclassified as a vulnerable species.

 These deep diving animals are hard to spot and difficult to interact with, usually only surfacing 3 times before diving for upwards of 20 minutes.
 Their movements are also often unpredictable, so quick reaction times are a must!

 Whale Spotter Kira Matiwane gives us an insight into the brydes whale.

 A: Brydes Whales may reach a size of up to 14m.

 Q: “What do you look for when trying to spot the Brydes Whale?”

 A: The Spout of the whale, Whale Footprints – a round patch caused by the tail- and diving birds which might indicate fish.